 In addition to that, I also have waterlogged soil every spring after the snow melts.
 Compaction leads to poor drainage, and that leads to clumps in my tiller.
 Plants have a hard time developing good roots, as well.

 First, you need to determine if clay is the problem.
 This simple test will help you determine the type of soil you are dealing with.

 Also, check out your soil’s color.
-Many clay soils are rich in iron oxide, which gives soil a reddish or rusty tone.
+Many are rich in iron oxide, which gives the soil a reddish or rusty tone.
 This is not universally true, but may offer a helpful hint.
 Red clay soils tend to be fairly common around the world.

 Finally, there’s the “clay snake” method.
 Make that sausage shape mentioned above, then roll it between your fingertips to make it into a thin, long snake.
 Soil that stubbornly clings to its snake shape over 2 inches of length is likely clay.

 Here are some tips that I’ve discovered that helped improve my clay soil.
 These also make my gardening more enjoyable and less backbreaking.

 Check The Soil Moisture First

 There are two ways of working with clay soil: when it’s really wet, or when it’s really dry.